Skip to content

 0

-How Parkland CDP's demographics shape the local-services market
+How Parkland's demographics shape the local-services market

-The median home in Parkland CDP is worth $405K, 27% above the US median of $320K and at the 77th percentile nationally.
+The median home in Parkland is worth $405K, 27% above the US median of $320K and at the 77th percentile nationally.
 Property value sets the ceiling on ticket size for every replacement-and-upgrade vertical.
 Retainers tend to pencil out on fewer-but-larger jobs, which rewards client rosters built around premium positioning rather than discount lead-gen.

-94% of Parkland CDP households own their home, against a US median of 65%.
+94% of Parkland households own their home, against a US median of 65%.
 When most roofs belong to the people living under them, demand collapses onto a single decision-maker per address — exactly the buyer residential-trades marketing is built for.
 Neighborhood-scoped campaigns and referral pulls overperform here by wide margins.

-Parkland CDP's median home was built in 1969 — 11 years older than the US baseline.
+Parkland's median home was built in 1969 — 11 years older than the US baseline.
 Housing age compounds with every passing decade: roofs reach end-of-life around year 25, water heaters around year 12, HVAC systems around year 15.
 Older housing stock is one of the cleanest leading indicators for residential trades demand, and agencies who can map their client roster against neighborhoods of a specific build vintage tend to outperform broad-market campaigns.

-Parkland CDP is a smaller market — 1,461 residents put it in the bottom 16% of US cities by population.
+Parkland is a smaller market — 1,461 residents put it in the bottom 16% of US cities by population.
 Smaller markets force a different prospecting cadence: a single agency can build a meaningful relationship with most of the active contractors in town inside a single quarter.
 The upside is depth of relationship and lower customer acquisition cost; the downside is a hard ceiling on how many clients the local market can absorb at agency margins.

 Median Household Income

-Parkland CDP
+Parkland

 $77,199